William H. Murray: 1910 and 1918 gubernatorial campaigns and United States Congress

 In 1910, Murray ran for governor but lost in the Democratic primary to Lee Cruce.
 In 1912, Murray lead the Oklahoma delegation to the 1912 Democratic National Convention, where he supported Woodrow Wilson.
 Also that year, he was elected to the United States House of Representatives representing Oklahoma's at-large congressional seat.
-During his first term he opposed the Federal Reserve Act.
+During his first term, he opposed the Federal Reserve Act.
 He won re-election in 1914, but lost in 1916.
 He ran in the 1918 Oklahoma gubernatorial election and lost the Democratic primary.

 Bolivia colony

 Murray first visited South America in early 1919, seeing Panama, Peru, Bolivia, Argentina, and Paraguay.
 He was considering starting a colony of Americans decided on the sparsely settled Gran Chaco.
 Murray believed "Anglo-Saxon and Germanic races" should settle the area.
 Murray purchased 500,000 acres at 10 cents per acre with the requirement he settle 200 American families on the land.
 Between December 1919 and March 1920, he signed up 271 families for his colony.
 United States Secretary of State Robert Lansing warned Murray that the border dispute between Bolivia and Paraguay made the area he was settling particularly dangerous, but Murray continued his plan until Paraguay built a fort across the river from his claim.
 Murray returned $50,000 to colonists who had signed up and lost about $5,000 of his own money.

-In July 1921, he met with President Augusto Leguia of Peru and negotiated a 240,000 acre colony where he planned to settle 160 families.
+In July 1921, he met with President Augusto Leguia of Peru and negotiated a 240,000-acre colony, where he planned to settle 160 families.
 The Peruvian government promised to build a road provide access to the land.
 However, the road was never built and Murray abandoned the colony.

-In 1922, he negotiated with Bautista Saavedra's government for a colony in Bolivia, this time in the Tarija Department twelve miles north of Yacuiba.
+In 1922, he negotiated with Bautista Saavedra's government for a colony in Bolivia, this time in the Tarija Department, 12 miles north of Yacuiba.
 He received 42,000 acres under a 99-year lease for $1,800.
 He agreed to settle 25 families by December 31, 1925, and the colony had its export taxes waived.
 While Saavedra supported the colony, Flores Adolfo from the Tarija Department argued against the colony being built on traditional Indian lands in his district.
-Proponents of the colony advocated it as a buffer between Paraguay and was approved by the Bolivian Congress in 1923.
+Proponents of the colony advocated it as a buffer between Paraguay, and it was approved by the Bolivian Congress in 1923.